 Much later, when Hercules was on his way to the garden of the Hesperides, he passed by the place where Prometheus suffered his punishment, and shot an arrow at the eagle.
 This time, Zeus allowed his son’s intervention, basically, because he was his son.

 Thus, Hercules freed Prometheus, although the titan had to wear the shackles on his wrists forever.
 But anyway, Prometheus was grateful and, for that reason, he revealed to Hercules how to obtain the golden apples from the Hesperides.

-Hercules had many adventures like these.
-Someday I will dedicate a whole post to his adventures.
-For now, you can find a post where I talk about his ridiculous death here.
+Hercules had many adventures like these which you can read about here.
+Also, you can find a post where I talk about his ridiculous death here.

 - Antes del Principio, by Ariel Pytrell

 My comic book, “My First Job” is now available in my e-shop: